flipperdevices/flipperzero-firmware/README.md

 4. Profit

 ## How To Play
-- Up/Down/Left/Right Buttons to move around (can be held to continuously move)
+- Up/Down/Left/Right Buttons to move around
+	- These buttons can be held down to keep moving in a direction
 - Center OK Button to attempt opening up a tile
+	- Press OK on a tile to open it up
+	- Hold OK on a cleared space with a number to clear all surrounding tiles (correct number of flags must be set around it)
-- Hold Back Button on a covered tile to toggle marking it with a flag
+- Hold Back Button on a tile to toggle marking it with a flag
-- Hold Back Button on a uncovered tile to jump to one of the closest covered tiles (this can help find last covered tiles on a larger board)
+- Hold Back Button on a cleared space to jump to one of the closest tiles (this can help find last tiles on a larger board)
 - Press Back Button to access the settings menu where you can do the following:
 	- Change board width
 	- Change board height
-	- Change difficulty (still experimenting with values for this)
+	- Change difficulty
+	- Ensure Solvable (**Important!**)- This option will enable the board verifier for board generation and can significantly increase wait times for generating a board.
+Currently this may lock up the view port on the loading animation, but it should eventually resolve and return to the game.

-#### NOTICE:
+#### IMPORTANT NOTICE:
-The way I set the board up leaves the corners as safe starting positions with the top left tile 0,0 always having an unambiguous next move.
-I opted for this instead of opening up the board on the first tile the user selects.
+The way I set the board up leaves the corners as safe starting positions!

-This is done to help the solver and simplify the game start.
+In addition to this, with the "Ensure Solvable" option set to true, the board will always be solvable from 0,0!
+Without Ensure Solvable enabled in the settings the mine placement for the board generation is randomized and there is no guarantee that the game with be solvable without any guesses.

 ## Application Structure
 The following is the application structure with a breakdown of each folder: